Set up AWS CloudTrail and GuardDuty connectors.

 - Sign in to the AWS Management Console.

-- Navigate to KMS and create a key to cipher all logs (AWS Tutorial).
+. - Navigate to KMS and create a key to cipher all logs (AWS Tutorial).
 Store the KMS key ARN as you will use in GuardsDuty settings.
+We suggest the default configurations with

 - Click Enable GuardDuty.